How Soon (Will I Be Seeing You?): Jack Owens original

 The Owens waxing of "How Soon," his own tune, came about accidentally when the crooner-song-spinner did a promotional recording date for the Reynolds' Pen Company.
-On the A side of the platter, which was utilized in the pen firm's plant for broadcast to employees, was a tune about the Reynolds' rocket pen.
+On the A side of the platter, which was used in the pen firm's plant for broadcast to employees, was a tune about the Reynolds' rocket pen.
 Rather than leave the other side blank, Owens did his "How Soon" ditty.
 Eventually the platter was sent out to pen distributors and retailers, and reports came filtering back about the response on the Owens tune.
 After several orders for shipments of the Reynolds promotional platter came in from people who had heard it, the tune was cut by Dick Bradley, of Tower, who originally cut the Reynolds sides.

 Billboard wrote in their review of the song, "Owens has a sneaker item in this recording, which is the first on a tune with good possibilities.
 Tune has lyrics with a message, plus a catchy melody.
 Ballantine's radio crew do nice backup job," and six weeks later, called it "another small label waxing that shows signs of causing some stir, written and performed on this disk in better than adequate fashion by tunesmith Jack Owens."
 Cashbox wrote, "Wailing in perfect, brilliant tones of subdued cupid melody, Jack makes the wordage sit up right close to you.
 Musical accompaniment offered by the Eddie Ballantine ork blends well with the crooner’s pitch to make the cake shine.
 Jack’s pleasing vocal efforts are sure to click with every phono op in the nation."

 Owens' record charted for fourteen weeks on the Best Sellers in Stores chart, peaking at number 4, and ranking as Billboards 17th biggest song of 1947.
 The song also peaked at number 5 in Canada.